echolabx/echoproxy/README.md

 }
 ```

 Change Response **Body**.
-It can be used to mock APIs for debugging and testing.
+It can be used for mocking APIs for debugging and testing.
 ```go
 pre_response := func() {
   return {